 (2) Pensions in respect of children who are under the age of 16 years shall be payable until they attain, or die before attaining, that age, and in respect of student children, until they cease to be student children within the meaning of this Act.

-[Section 73 8 amended by No. 101 of 1964 s.
+[Section 73 8 amended: No. 101 of 1964 s.
 14.]

 74. Provision in case of qualified contributor ceasing to contribute